 2. Could you share your workflow for Pride of the Oghuz – The Turkmen Woman when using Character Creator, iClone and Blender?

 After the modeling was completed, I transferred the model to iClone since that is where I do most of my animating.
-After that, I exported the completed model to Blender where I had designed the environment, clothing, and accessories.
-Blender is also where I performed the last step, which was rendering.
+After that, I exported the completed model to Blender where I designed the environment, clothing, and accessories.
+During the Blender character creation process, I performed the last step, which was rendering.

 3. As a 3D Artist, what would you say are the most interesting and challenging parts in your workflow?

 The most interesting part of the workflow is without a doubt the character itself.
-I love using Character Creator for my models and I love using Blender to create their accessories.
+I love using Character Creator for my models and I love using the Blender character creation process to create their accessories.
 The two work together very well.